 Looking at the image, all Agile advocate get chills down their spine!
 But it shouldn’t.
-What Agile, Lean methodologies advice is not to drop these phases.
+What Agile methodologies advice is not to drop these phases.
 Sprint 0 in SCRUM is requirement gathering.
-User stories and features?
+User stories?
 Requirement analysis under another name.
 User Acceptance tests is nothing but testing.
 And a project always has an end.
 It is a really bad sign if it doesn’t have to be maintained.
 All the same phases are there!
-The separation is blurred, but still exist, in much shorter cycles.
+The separation is blurred, but it still exist, in much shorter cycles.

 More recently, developers stop thinking that way.
 There is no design, or design is part of the implementation.
 Even worst, with TDD, testing, analysis, design and implementation are all the same.
 And yet, Agile teams don’t succeed much better.

 We can not eliminate phases from development, or clump it up in a single “Implementation” phase.
 We need to be humble enough and have courage to admit we are not able to do it all at the same time.